 As a mentor, you are the foundation of a successful participation program, and you are commended for undertaking this important role.
 By hosting individuals, you are contributing to the education and training of the next generation, as well as advancing the mission of EPSA and DOE.

-- Develop a training plan for the participant, including the areas of participation in the research project, attendance in meetings, conferences, special courses, etc.
+- Develop a training plan for the participant, including the areas of participation in the project, attendance in meetings, conferences, special courses, etc.

 - Provide ongoing technical guidance and advice.

 - Be accessible.

 - Periodically review the status of your participant's activities and give appropriate feedback.

 - Make sure that ORAU is immediately informed if a stipend payment needs to be adjusted due to an adjusted schedule, an unpaid absence, or an early termination.

 - Immediately involve ORAU if your participant demonstrates an inability to function effectively within your environment.

 - Immediately involve ORAU if any concerning incidents occur or if your participant registers a serious concern.